nautechsystems/nautilus_trader/docs/source/user_guide/backtest_data.md

 # We create an empty BetfairInstrumentProvider that we will load instruments into as we read the files
 instrument_provider = BetfairInstrumentProvider.from_instruments([])

-# We use the standard `on_market_update` betfair parser that the adapter uses.
-We also use a utility function
-# `historical_instrument_provider_loader` to read the market definition and parse the instruments, which gets passed
-# to our instrument_provider (which adds the instruments)
 parser = TextParser(
+    # use the standard `on_market_update` betfair parser that the adapter uses
     line_parser=lambda x: on_market_update(
         instrument_provider=instrument_provider, update=orjson.loads(x)
     ),
+    # We also use a utility function `historical_instrument_provider_loader` to read the market definition and parse
+    # the instruments, which gets passed to our instrument_provider (which adds the instruments)
     instrument_provider_update=historical_instrument_provider_loader,
 )